italocjs/italocjs.github.io/index.md

 </p>
 <strong> Technical skills: Embedded software, ESP32, Machine Learning </strong>
 <br>
-<div style="text-align: justify"> This device was developed for SUZANO SA (one of the biggest tree harvesting companies in the world) as a proof of concept. it is used to reduce the amount of raw material lost during the harvesting process by informing the operator about non ideal harvestings and what was wrong.
-This device need to detect information in a extremely harsh enviroment, so alternative and creative ways to detect positioning, speed, and contact had to be used.
-The gethered data can be retrieved over a SD Card or bluetooth.
+<div style="text-align: justify"> This device is used to log the harvesting process quality, including parameters such as stump height.
+Duo the harsh enviroment a creative array of sensors were used.
 This POC has been aproved for further development.</div>
 <br>
 <img src="https://github.com/italocjs/italocjs.github.io/blob/master/images/harvester_poc3.png?raw=true"/>
 <br>